 If you bought 1,000 of those $20 shares, then you’d pay $20,006.95 — a far more efficient transaction from a fee perspective.
 But that hardly comforts a new investor with little money to invest, who incurs a flat fee on every small trade.

 But in 2019, Charles Schwab announced the elimination of all commissions on U.S. stocks and funds.
 Their competitors in the low-cost online brokerage industry followed suit, including E*Trade, TD Ameritrade, and Fidelity.

-That makes it technically free to buy or sell these stocks, and levels the playing field for both entry-level and wealthy investors to buy and sell in any amounts.
+That makes it technically free to buy or sell these stocks, leveling the playing field for both wealthy and beginner investors alike to buy and sell in any amounts.
 It also makes it far easier to earn a profit day trading.

 One downside to commission-free investing is that it “encourages bad behavior,” such as frequent trading and emotional investing.
 For better or worse, Americans find themselves largely responsible for their own investments, but many don’t have the knowledge or discipline to avoid emotional investing mistakes like panic selling.

 Many brokerages offer their own mutual funds and ETFs, both managed and passive.
 And nearly all funds charge an annual expense ratio.